Last Updated: January 15, 2023

 The different GPU slot types are as follows:

 It can be a little confusing because a graphics card may have different requirements in terms of how many PCIe slots it "takes up" (hovers over), and how many rear case expansion slots (metal brackets) they will need.

-For example, a certain card might take up 2 expansion slots in the back of your case (metal brackets), but might actually take up more than 2 PCIe slots on your motherboard (in this case it could be a 2.5 or 2.7 slot GPU).
+For example, a certain graphics card might take up 2 expansion slots in the back of your case (metal brackets), but might actually take up more than 2 PCIe slots on your motherboard (in this case it could be a 2.5 or 2.7 slot GPU).
 Anyway, let's break down the different GPU slot types so you can choose the right graphics card that's compatible with your PC build and avoid potential space/clearance issues.

 A single slot GPU is the most compact of all GPU slot sizes and takes up the least amount of space in your case and on your motherboard.
 But what are the actual requirements for a single slot graphics card?
 In this instance it's simple, as a single slot GPU needs both 1 PCIe slot available on the motherboard, and also 1 rear expansion slot in your case.
 Because they are thin, they won't cause space issues on a near PCIe port.

 The EVGA GT 1030 SC Single Slot Graphics Card is an example of a modern single slot GPU on the market, and with this particular GPU it actually has "single slot" in its actual model name.
 But most cards won't, and so to find out the slot type of a card you'll need to have a look around the product listing, or better yet check the manufacturer's website for the official specs and it should be listed there.
 Also keep in mind the spec could be listed differently from card to card so look for a spec called slots/width/height/thickness (it can technically be referred to as width OR height because it depends what angle you're looking at your build from ;p).